Cold Atmospheric Plasma-Aerosol (CAP-A).

 Hochschule Geisenheim University

-In the experimental part of this study, the natural microbial contamination of both so-called “factory-sterile” new glass wine bottles and cleaned reusable wine bottles was recorded under real storage and operational conditions.
-The results showed that even brand-new glass, especially when the packaging was damaged or storage was prolonged, exhibited significant microbial counts and contaminants such as dust (10 CFU).
-For the reusable bottles, a clear difference was observed between professionally cleaned bottles with short storage times (2 CFU) and manually cleaned bottles with long storage times (>300 CFU).
-These initial values highlight the necessity of additional hygiene measures for both new and reusable wine bottles prior to filling.
-The study supports the practicality of Cold Atmospheric Plasma-Aerosol (CAP-A) treatment under optimized conditions.
+In the experimental part of this work, the natural bacterial load of both so-called “cottage sterile” new glass wine bottles and cleaned reusable wine bottles was recorded under real storage and operating conditions.
+The results showed that even brand-new glass had relevant bacterial counts and contaminants such as dust, especially when packaging was damaged or stored for a long time (10 CFU).
+In the case of reusable bottles, there was a significant difference between professionally cleaned bottles with a short storage period (2 CFU) and manually cleaned bottles with a long storage period (>300 CFU).
+These initial values underline the need for additional hygiene steps for both new and reusable wine bottles before filling.
+The work underscores the practicality of Cold Atmospheric Plasma Aerosol (CAP-A) for this application under optimized conditions.

 Hochschule Geisenheim University